blakeembrey/code-problems/Readme.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.

-Lint and test your code using any means applicable, in JavaScript this means JSHint and Mocha which is run using Nodejs.
+Please lint and test your code with any means available - currently only JavaScript has tests and linting via Mocha and JSHint.

 ## Testing